St. Louis-area residents make plea for compensation for illnesses tied to nuclear contamination

 Nickel and others impacted by nuclear waste exposure in the St. Louis region joined Democratic U.S. Rep. Cori Bush at a news conference at a park that sits near long-contaminated Coldwater Creek.
 They urged renewal of a law initially passed more than three decades ago that would provide an estimated $50 billion to compensate Americans exposed to radiation by the government.

-Last month, the Senate approved legislation by Republican Sen. Josh Hawley of Missouri an Democratic Sen. Ben Ray Lukan of New Mexico that would not only extend the 1990 Radiation Exposure Compensation Act, but expand its scope to include Missouri and other states adversely affected by the nation's nuclear weapons program.
+Last month, the Senate approved legislation by Republican Sen. Josh Hawley of Missouri and Democratic Sen. Ben Ray Luján of New Mexico that would not only extend the 1990 Radiation Exposure Compensation Act, but expand its scope to include Missouri and other states adversely affected by the nation’s nuclear weapons program.

 But the compensation plan was excluded from a spending bill.

-Note: This story has been corrected to show the last name of the New Mexico senator is Luján.